| Computer Security...

 very common.
 Once your hard drive is encrypted

 there is nothing that can done to recover your data.
+Ransomware is typically

 distributed via email.
 You may receive an email